C.diff infection treated in home environment ♥

 * Cleaning with a chlorine bleach cleanser will help kill C Diff spores in the home environment.

-* If any C. diff symptoms (diarrhea, fever, abdominal cramping) are noticed, please contact the primary physician, healthcare professional and/or seek medical attention at the local clinic/emergency department for assessment and C. difficile stool testing to receive prompt treatment.
+* If any C. diff symptoms (diarrhea – 3 watery episodes within 24 hours, fever, abdominal cramping) are noticed, please contact the primary physician, healthcare professional and/or seek medical attention at the local clinic/emergency department for assessment and C. difficile stool testing to receive prompt treatment – especially if the individual has been treated with an antibiotic within 90 days.